 All proceeds in Pepperdine men's basketball home opener will go to crash victims' memorial fund

-LOS ANGELES COUNTY, Calif. - In the wake of the Malibu crash that killed four women, Pepperdine University announced the school will give all proceeds from the men's basketball team's home opener toward the late students' memorial fund.
+MALIBU, Calif. - In the wake of the Malibu crash that killed four women, Pepperdine University announced the school will give all proceeds from the men's basketball team's Nov.
+6 home opener toward the late students' memorial fund.

 The announcement is part of the Waves men's basketball team's plan to honor Niamh Rolston, Peyton Stewart, Asha Weir and Deslyn Williams, who were hit and killed by a 22-year-old driver on the Pacific Coast Highway on October 17.